orientation vs onboarding

 6. Follow Up After Orientation

-How to Build an Effective Onboarding Program
+How to Develop a Successful Onboarding Program

 1. Extend the Timeline